chlorobot/chlorobot.github.io/_posts/2017-11-07-conquering-fears.markdown

 I was considering a friend help me rig this up as I didn't trust myself to do it correctly.

-After spending a lot of time researching electrical safety and how to deal with high voltage I finally said "just get it over with", strapped on my rubber gloves and rigged up a **functional** relay to control all four of my high voltage outputs [lights, heat mat, PSU, aerator].
+After spending a lot of time researching electrical safety and how to deal with high voltage I finally said "just get it over with", strapped on my rubber gloves and hooked up a **functional** relay to control all four of the high voltage outputs [lights, heat mat, PSU, aerator].

 Here's a short video demonstrating a simple thing that happens to be a big deal to me